lammps/lammps/doc/src/neighbor.rst

 When a run is finished, counts of the number of neighbors stored in the pairwise list and the number of times neighbor lists were built are printed to the screen and log file.
-See the :doc:`Run output <Run_output>` doc page for details.
+See the :doc:`Run output <Run_output>` page for details.

 Restrictions
 """"""""""""